 - Are parents involved with ITCP sites more likely to have access to needed services (e.g. trauma-informed mental health, substance abuse, parenting) compared to a similar group of parents from NSCAW?

 - Click here to read the Executive Summary of the QIC-ITCT 2017 Final Evaluation Report.

 - Click here to read the full QIC-ITCT 2017 Final Evaluation Report.

 - Click here to read an overview of the evaluation of the QIC-CT Project.

 - Click here to read an Executive Summary of The Baseline Evaluation Report of the Quality Improvement Center for Research-Based Infant-Toddler Court Teams released in August 2016.

-The QIC-ITCT has just released a series of data briefs, one-pagers and infographics that tell the story of our work with infants, toddlers and their families over the past few years.
+The data briefs, one-pagers and infographics here tell the story of our work with infants, toddlers and their families over the past few years.
 These were completed by our independent evaluator, RTI International, using data from all sites involved in the project.
 These include the following:

 - Adverse Childhood Experiences, Family Risk Factors, and Child Permanency Outcomes of Very Young Children Involved in Safe Babies Court Team™ Sites

 - Using Data to Drive Decision Making and Promote Continuous Quality Improvement

 - Helping Children Affected by Adult Opioid Use